JakovTomasic/no-headache.nix/doc/configuring.md

 ### Disable OpenSSH

-OpenSSH is turned on by default, as it'll be common usecase and I prefer to SSH into a VM instead of accessing it directly through window.
+OpenSSH is turned on by default, as it'll be a common use case, and I prefer to SSH into a VM instead of accessing it directly through a window.

-To disable OpenSSH in a VM add this option:
+To disable OpenSSH in a VM, add this option:
 ```nix
 nixos-config = {
   # ...